richgel999/uap_resources/oescsler.md

 result is that these technologies benefit the general public in many ways.

-On the Govern ment side, both the Executive and Military branches provide intelligence services.
+On the Government side, both the Executive and Military branches provide intelligence services.
 These various agencies a recharged with the responsibility of gathering information.
 After the information is obtained, it is either suppressed or